U.S. Geological Survey, Interior.

 Interested persons are invited to submit comments on or before July 12, 2021.

 Send your comments on this information collection request (ICR) by mail to U.S. Geological Survey, Information Collections Officer, 12201 Sunrise Valley Drive, MS 159, Reston, VA 20192; or by email to firstname.lastname@example.org.
 Please reference OMB Control Number 1028-0087 in the subject line of your comments.

 FOR FURTHER INFORMATION CONTACT:

-This notice concerns the collection of information that is sufficient and relevant to evaluate and select proposals for funding under the NGGDPP.
-We will accept proposals from State geological surveys requesting funds to inventory and assess the condition of current collections and data preservation needs.
-Financial assistance will be awarded annually on a competitive basis following the evaluation and ranking of State proposals by a review panel composed of representatives from the Department of the Interior, State geological surveys, academic institutions, and the private sector.
+Abstract: This notice concerns the collection of information that is sufficient and relevant to evaluate and select proposals for funding under the NGGDPP.
+We will accept proposals from state geological surveys requesting funds to inventory and assess the condition of current collections and data preservation needs.
+Financial assistance will be awarded annually on a competitive basis following the evaluation and ranking of state proposals by a review panel composed of representatives from the U.S. Department of the Interior, state geological surveys, and academic institutions.
 To submit a proposal, respondents must complete a project narrative and submit the application via www.grants.gov.
 Grant recipients must complete a final technical report at the end of the project period.
-Narrative and report guidance is available through http://datapreservation.usgs.gov/ and at www.grants.gov.
+Narrative and report guidance is available at https://datapreservation.usgs.gov, https://grants.gov, and https://grantsolutions.gov.

 OMB Control Number: 1028-0087.

 Type of Review: Extension of a currently approved collection.